mechero/code-quality-game/README.md

 # Code Quality Game [![Build Status](https://travis-ci.org/mechero/code-quality-game.svg?branch=master)](https://travis-ci.org/mechero/code-quality-game)

-A simple gamified web application to improve code quality using SonarQube.
+A simple web application to improve **code quality** using Gamification with SonarQube.

 ## Introduction

-This is a (micro) web page that shows a ranking of developers by how much technical debt they are fixing on SonarQube.
+This is a very simple web page that shows a ranking of developers by how much technical debt they are fixing on SonarQube.
 It encourages a 'friendly competition' and tries to solve one of the main problems of fixing legacy code: **it's boring**.

-You can find all the information about the goal and the background of this project on [my blog post](https://thepracticaldeveloper.com/2015/06/23/a-gamification-experiment-with-sonarqube/)
+You can find all the information about this game and the background of this project on [The Practical Developer site](https://thepracticaldeveloper.com/code-quality-game/)

+This README file describes the technical part of the game: how to build and run the application.

 ## Requirements